SiddhanthNB/India-Covid19/README.md

 In this Analysis, instead of loading Dataset from a file, Dataset is being extracted by an website API.
 Due to which our input data will never be outdated and our Analysis will remain fresh and valid whenever we execute it.

 [Click here](https://covidindiatracker.com/) to visit the website and [Click here](https://api.covidindiatracker.com/state_data.json) to visit the API provided.

+*Note: Packages used for visualizations include plotly, hence the raw notebook will not be able to show all the plots.
+Try to execute the file to see every plots and charts.*